What To Wear in Europe • Ultimate Packing List for Europe

 Skin cancer is for real!
 Don’t forget your SPF during the summer.
 Order some online before leaving the house, as you need it underneath the sun.
 Sunscreen is one of those things to remember to pack when traveling to Europe, as it’s easy to forget.

-We highly recommend getting an eco-friendly sun cream; Sun Bum is our favorite and does not contain harmful chemicals.
+We highly recommend getting an eco-friendly sun cream like Sunbum as it does not contain harmful chemicals.
 They’re mineral-based and usually only cost a few dollars more to help protect our oceans.
-If you’re not swimming in the ocean or lakes, go with a reliable name brand.
-You can learn more about eco-friendly travel products here!
+If you’re not swimming in the sea or lakes, go with a reliable name brand.

 Canvas Beach Tote